William Tennant (United Irishmen): Later career

-With William Drennan, Tennant and his brother Dr Robert Tennent, were co-founders in 1810 of the Belfast (later Royal Belfast) Academical Institution.
-Established on progressive principles, its mission was to render "less expensive the means of acquiring education; to give access to the walks of literature to the middle and lower classes of society; [and] to make provision for the instruction of both sexes."
+On his release from Fort George, Tennant retained sufficient capital to quickly re-establish himself in business.
+By 1807, he was one of the owners and directors of London and Liverpool New Traders, a partnership that commanded 12 ships.
 In 1809 he helped found the Commercial Bank, in which he worked until, enlarged, it became Belfast Banking Co. in 1827.
-He was on the Board of the Spring Water Commissioners and the Belfast Banking Company, and was Vice-President of the Chamber of Commerce.
+He was on the Board of the Spring Water Commissioners and the Belfast Banking Company, and was vice-president of the Chamber of Commerce.
 Tennant eventually became the town's richest merchant and banker.

+With William Drennan, Tennant and his brother Dr Robert Tennent were co-founders in 1810 of the Belfast (later Royal Belfast) Academical Institution.
+Established on progressive principles, its mission was to render "less expensive the means of acquiring education; to give access to the walks of literature to the middle and lower classes of society; [and] to make provision for the instruction of both sexes."

 Later life

-In 1814, Tennant purchased the village and demesne of Tempo, County Fermanagh.
-He bequeathed property to the Presbyterian Church, and died of cholera at the age of 73.
-He left behind at least 13 illegitimate children, all of whom he recognised and supported.